tetrotibo/artalogue/README.md

 - Visual clarity and fast onboarding for artists and non-tech-savvy users

 ## Licensing

-- FileMaker file, screenshots and demo video are all original works and protected.
+Application, screenshots and demo video are all original works and protected.
-- See [LICENSE](./LICENSE) for details regarding code and media usage rights.
+See [LICENCE.txt](https://github.com/tetrotibo/artalogue/blob/main/LICENCE.txt) for details regarding code and media usage rights.